spack/spack/lib/spack/docs/getting_started.rst

 .. warning::

    This workaround should be used ONLY as a last resort!
-Wihout SSL certificate verification, spack and git will download from sites you wouldn't normally trust.
+Wihout SSL certificate verification, Spack and Git will download from sites you wouldn't normally trust.
 The code you download and run may then be compromised!
 While this is not a major issue for archives that will be checksummed, it is especially problematic when downloading from